KeithDinh/E-Store/README.md

   - onAuthStateChanges: used when users refresh page, it tells firebase to call
 - clearInterval: remove the setInterval, if not removing, the setInterval will keep continuing infinitely
 - [state, setState]: setState return a callback with default parameter state

   - ex: setState((s) => --s)

+- useCallback: wrap around a function that call another function to avoid rerendering

 # MONGODB